1wheel/roadtolarissa/source/_posts/2014-06-23-even-fewer-lamdas-with-d3.markdown

         .text(idFn)
 ```

 Admittedly, this isn't a huge improvement.
-We could try extend this idea by creating more named functions to access field properties:
+We could try to extend this idea by creating more named functions to access field properties:

 ```javascript
 var getSepalWidth = function(d){ return d.sepalWidth; }